Marvin Harrison Jr.: Professional career

 Harrison was selected by the Arizona Cardinals fourth overall in the 2024 NFL draft.
 He signed his four-year rookie contract, worth $35.3 million fully guaranteed, on May 23, 2024.

-After catching only one pass for four yards in his NFL debut against the Buffalo Bills, Harrison dominated the following week against the Los Angeles Rams with four receptions for 130 yards and two touchdowns — all in the first quarter — as the Cardinals cruised to 41–10 win.
+After catching only one pass for four yards in his NFL debut against the Buffalo Bills, Harrison dominated the following week against the Los Angeles Rams with four receptions for 130 yards and two touchdowns — all in the first quarter — as the Cardinals cruised to a 41–10 win.
 In week 6 against the Green Bay Packers, Harrison left the game in the first half with a concussion.
 In week 8, he had six receptions for 111 yards and a touchdown against the Miami Dolphins.
 He finished his rookie season with 62 receptions for 885 yards and eight touchdowns.

+Harrison's second season was marred by injuries throughout the year.
+He suffered a concussion in Week 6, underwent an appendectomy in November and missed two games, then suffered a heel injury in Week 13 and missed another two games, before suffering a foot injury in Week 17.
+On January 2, 2026, Harrison was placed on season-ending injured reserve.
+He finished the season third on the team with 41 catches for 608 yards and four touchdowns.